2013 Kia Optima Interior

 - "We're talking about niceties like heated steering wheel, heated-and-ventilated front seats, heated rear outboard seats (the center of the bench isn't heated), panoramic sunroof and a glovebox that offers a cooling function.
 Stuff you can brag to your neighbors about." -- Kelley Blue Book (2011)

-Reviewers are impressed with the 15.4 cubic feet of cargo space in the 2013 Kia Optima, which is more than what many competitors offer.
-The Volkswagen Passat and Mazda6 have more trunk room though.
+Reviewers are impressed with the 15.4 cubic feet of trunk space in the 2013 Kia Optima, which is more than what many competitors offer.
 One test driver says that the trunk opening is somewhat small, which makes it difficult to load larger items.

 - "Trunk space is ample, but a fairly small opening and sickle-shaped hinges limit usefulness somewhat.
 The 60/40 split rear seat backs fold forward to increase cargo room, but the pass-through opening is rather small, and the resulting load floor isn't flat.
 Interior small-item storage is good." -- Consumer Guide